statgen/locuszoom-api/docs/api.md

-start | Start of interval (in bp) end | End of interval (in bp) strand | DNA strand that the interval is annotated to (if applicable) annotation | An object of key/value pairs of annotations specific to an interval region
+start | Start of interval (in bp) end | End of interval (in bp) strand | DNA strand that the interval is annotated to (if applicable)

 #### FILTERS